I know he's always late, but I mean, this is bordering on an hour, unless it was 1.45.

 He not really signing an executive order.

-Janet Napolitano, here's what Jessica Yellen said in response to the probing question from Wolf Blitzer.
+Jana Napolitano, here's what Jessica Yellen said in response to the probing question from Wolf Blitzer.

-There is an election this year, and we all know that the president and his campaign are working to uh not just win the Latino vote because he does already have significant support among Latinos, but energize the Latino vote because he needs uh Latinos who already support him to be passionate in their support to come out and vote.
+There is an election this year, and we all know that the president and his campaign are working to not just win the Latino vote because he does already have significant support among Latinos, but energize the Latino vote because he needs Latinos who already support him to be passionate in their support to come out and vote because that margin could make the difference for him on election day.

-I do not believe what I just well, I do, but I don't even try to disguise the fact that she works in journalism.
+I do not believe what I just, well, I do, but I don't.

 The president needs support from Hispanics.

-Now the predictable, Let's do the reversal.
+Now, the predictable, let's do the reversal.

 George Bush announcing this.